Short definitions of feng shui

 Feng shui will affect you on many levels: physical, emotional, mental, spiritual, social, cultural, relationship-wise, health-wise, wealth-wise and so on.

-Feng shui is primary an art and philosophy and then a bit science.
+Feng shui primarily belongs to the category of art and philosophy (Chinese Metaphysics) and then a bit of science.

 Feng shui is awareness of living environments.